tlack/xacto/README.md

 - One size does not fit all.
 I want to be able to make websites that have app-tuned customizable data stores.

 - Every external dependency is a risk factor.
 Remove as many as possible.
-I want to work without MySQL or Redis or anything but Node itself.
+I want to work without MySQL or Redis or 500mb of npms or anything but Node itself.

 ## Features